segmentio/segment-docs/src/connections/destinations/catalog/actions-marketo-static-lists/index.md

 6. Click **Save** and make sure to enable the mapping.
 7. On the **Mappings** tab, click **Add Mapping** and select **Remove from List**.
 8. Click **Save** and make sure you enable the mapping.

-### Step 5: Create Engage audiences and add Marketo Static Lists as a destination

-1. Navigate to the Engage Audiences tab and create a new audience.
+9. Navigate to the Engage Audiences tab and create a new audience.
-2. Give your audience a name, some event and trait criteria, then click **Preview**.
+10. Give your audience a name, some event and trait criteria, then click **Preview**.
-3. Select Marketo Static Lists as a destination for the Audience.
+11. Select Marketo Static Lists as a destination for the Audience.
-4. In the settings that appear in the side panel, toggle the **Send Track** option on, and don't change the **Audience Entered/Audience Exited** event names.
+12. In the settings that appear in the side panel, toggle the **Send Track** option on, and don't change the **Audience Entered/Audience Exited** event names.
-12. Click **Save Settings**.
+13. Click **Save Settings**.

+### Using Marketo Static Lists (Actions) destination with RETL

+1. Navigate to your data warehouse and add Marketo Static Lists (Actions) as a destination.
+2. From your model, click **Add Mapping** and select your Marketo Marketo Static Lists (Actions) destination and the **Add to List** Action.
+3. If you already have a list created in Marketo, fill in the List ID field.
+If you want Segment to create a list in Marketo, fill in the List name field.
+4. Finish setting up the rest of the action.
+5. Click **Save Mapping**.

+When you save the mapping, a list will be created in Marketo.
+You can update the list the mapping syncs to at any time.

 > info ""
 > Only users with an email address appear in the list in Marketo.
 Users with multiple email addresses as external ids appear in the list once for each email address.